TrelisResearch/yet-another-applied-llm-benchmark/README.md

 ```

 # Running the benchmark

-> If you're running in podman you'll need to start a bash shell in which to issue the commands below: 'podman run -it -v "$(pwd):/usr/src/app" llm-benchmark-image /bin/bash' and then 'pip install -r requirements.txt' and then 'pip install -r requirements-extra.txt'

 Once you've set up your environment, you can run the entire benchmark in just one line:

 ```bash